Frequently Asked Questions

 We also plan to run more advanced workshops and multi-day residential retreats in the near future (watch this space, or sign up to our mailing list to stay informed)

 We’re quite centrally located, about an hour and a half’s drive from Dublin or Galway, two hours from Cork, less than an hour from Limerick.
 Cloughjordan has its own train station.
-Being rural Ireland, trains only run a couple of times a day, but our workshops are timed so you can get here by train from Dublin on Saturday morning, and get back there on Sunday evening.
+Being rural Ireland, trains only run a couple of times a day, but many of our workshops are timed so you can get here by train from Dublin on Saturday morning, and get back there on Sunday evening - do check current timetables though!
 There are also connections to other parts of the country.

 For overnight options, Djangos Hostel is just a couple of minutes walk away (www.djangoshostel.com).
 Or get in touch with us and we can suggest a few local B&Bs.